 I lost some momentum on my bootcamp journey in recent days.
 Both “embers” in the flame panel have gone dim (see banner), signifying I haven’t submitted any work for two days.
 I had made it a point of pride that those embers were never lost.
 So, what’s really going on?

-I’m working on Chapter 5: Storage.
+I was, and still am, working on Chapter 5: Storage.
+The lessons so far:

 - CH 5 - Lesson 2 (Goose Migrations) - Postgres SQL schema migrations